 The situation reminded me of the Morgan Freeman quote from one of my favorite movies, The Shawshank Redemption.
 You remember it, right?

 “I have to remind myself that some birds aren’t meant to be caged.
 Their feathers are just too bright.
 And when they fly away, the part of you that knows it was a sin to lock them up does rejoice.
 But, the place you live in is that much more grey.”

 To fulfill a dream, no matter how small, should always be a focus of your life, in addition to all those “chores” to be completed to live in the moment and support your family.
 We don’t do this because of the bugaboo of fear.

 Fear Strikes Out

 I break this kind of fear into two categories: the fear of failure, and the fear of rejection.
-I have a career in sales, so rejection is something I deal with daily.
-Some prospects just don’t want to talk to me.
+With a career in sales, rejection is something I deal with daily.
+Some prospects aren’t willing to talk to me.
 And when you lose a sale that you’ve worked on for any length of time, that’s when the failure bit comes into play.

 It’s OK to have these types of fears.
 Everyone does.
 But they need to be managed so they don’t stand in the way of your entire existence.

 I can’t think of anyone that should have been more fearful than my grandmother, when she and her family emigrated from Sicily to come to this country, looking for opportunity.
 She:

 - was leaving the only home she ever knew